Torphedo/bobtail/README.md

 This project is essentially my own mini standard library for C11.
 I ended up needing a lot of the same helper functions in most of my projects, so I finally stopped copy-pasting the files between projects and made it a separate repo.
 Not everything is unit-tested, but some of the more brittle parts are.
+90% of the codebase is portable to C99, I only really use `static_assert` from C11.

 There are doxygen docs for the entire library, but if you're just browsing this repo, here's a quick overview:

-- File Utilities [common/file.h]
+- File Utilities [`common/file.h`]
   - Simple wrappers around `stat` and `stdio.h`, useful for when you want something simple done with less boilerplate.
   - Read entire file [into a new or existing buffer]